 You’ll find 8 new ideas that also use everyday things to reveal Christ to the children God has called you to disciple.
 Many of these ideas will make everyone in your church want to “come and see” who this Jesus is.

 Just as the sun rises every day over the Sea of Galilee, may the Son rise in ever-increasing glory and power in the lives of your volunteers, your children, and their families!

 HEAVENLY ICE CREAM SOCIAL

 Our children’s ministry staff dressed as angels and scooped ice cream.
 Then our guests made sundaes.
 This was a great way to say thank you and remind volunteers that their real reward is in heaven.

 Greensboro, North Carolina

 For this craft, you’ll need red plastic film, scissors, a red pencil, a lead pencil, and white paper.

 Tell children to:

-• Cut the film into the shape of a cross.
+- Cut the film into the shape of a cross.

 - On white paper, write the word “sin” with the red pencil.
 Then write “forgiveness” in lead pencil.
 Make sure the words fit within the borders of the cross.

 - Cover “forgiveness” with red pencil dots or scribbles so the word can’t be easily read.

-- Slide the red film over the paper and watch the “sin” disappear
+- Slide the red film over the paper and watch the “sin” disappear and “forgiveness” shine through.

 Explain to children how Jesus died to take our sin away and replace it with God’s forgiveness.